ovh/docs/pages/cloud/dedicated/firewall_network/guide.en-ca.md

 ![Game_wall](images/GAMEwall2021.png){.thumbnail}

-On the following screen, click the `Add a rule`{.action}. button to add a rule to Armor.
+On the following screen, click the `Add a rule`{.action} button to add a rule to Armor.

 ![Configure_Armor](images/ConfigureArmor2021.png){.thumbnail}